Hearts2Hearts: Endorsements

 In February 2025, SM Entertainment and SAMG Entertainment announced a collaboration with Hearts2Hearts and Catch!
 Teenieping.
-On February 24, it was announced that Hearts2Hearts will be part of 'SMGC' project campaign, a collaboration between SM and Mega MGC Coffee.
+On February 24, it was announced that Hearts2Hearts will be part of "SMGC" project campaign, a collaboration between SM and Mega MGC Coffee.
 Later on that day, Hearts2Hearts were selected as campaign models for the women's spring special exhibition at Musinsa, the largest fashion platform in Korea.
 In June, the group was featured on the digital cover of W Korea, in collaboration with Chanel Beauty.
-Hearts2Hearts is a brand ambassador for several beauty products such as Scarlett, Barenbliss, and 2aN.
+On June 9, Hearts2Hearts became the brand ambassador for the beauty product Scarlett.
 On June 10, Binggrae has selected Hearts2Hearts as advertising models.
 On June 19, it was announced that Converse has launched a new 2025 Fall season campaign with the group.
+In July, the group collaborated with the beauty product Barenbliss.
+On July 21, it was announced that Hearts2Hearts became the brand model of the beauty product 2aN.
 On August 11, through their Instagram social media account, Kookmin Bank announced Hearts2Hearts as their new promotional model.
 On August 25, Shopee Indonesia, the number one e-commerce in Southeast Asia, chose Hearts2Hearts as its brand ambassador.
 On September 12, global lifestyle brand Calvin Klein selected Hearts2Hearts as its promotional models for the Fall/Winter season.
 On October 21, Lily Brown, a global fashion brand based in Japan, announced Hearts2Hearts as the promotional model for its Winter 2025 collection.

+On January 7, 2026, through several social media accounts, Lotte Duty Free announced Hearts2Hearts as one of its new promotional models.
+On April 28, Japanese beauty brand Sorule chose Hearts2Hearts as its new muse.
+On May 9, Kia Indonesia announced a promotional collaboration with Hearts2Hearts entitled "Kia x Hearts2House" and was announced as its brand ambassador.
+On May 16, Joyday Ice Cream announced Hearts2Hearts as brand ambassadors via its Instagram account.
+On July 29, Hearts2Hearts was announced as the brand ambassador of JetZ snack.
+On September 21, Clalen, a renowned South Korean contact lens brand, officially announced Hearts2Hearts as its brand models.

+Philanthropy

+On February 23, 2026, Hearts2Hearts donated 50 million won under the name of their official fan club to the G-Foundation, to support vulnerable female adolescents in South Korea, as they marked their first anniversary.